Central Park: Transverse roads

 Central Park contains four transverse roadways that carry crosstown traffic across the park.
 From south to north, they are at 66th Street, 79th Street, 86th Street, and 97th Street; the transverse roads were originally numbered sequentially in that order.
 The 66th Street transverse connects the discontinuous sections of 65th and 66th streets on either side of the park.
+The 79th Street transverse links West 81st and East 79th streets, while the 86th Street transverse links West 86th Street with East 84th and 85th streets.
 The 97th Street transverse likewise joins the disconnected segments of 96th and 97th streets.
-The 79th Street transverse links West 81st and East 79th streets, while the 86th Street transverse links West 86th Street with East 84th and 85th streets.
 Each roadway carries two lanes, one in each direction, and is sunken below the level of the rest of the park to minimize the transverses' visual impact on it.
 The transverse roadways are open even when the park is closed.

 The 66th Street transverse was the first to be finished, having opened in December 1859.
 The 79th Street transverse—which passed under Vista Rock, Central Park's second-highest point—was completed by a railroad contractor because of their experience in drilling through hard rock; it opened in December 1860.
 The 86th and 97th Street transverses opened in late 1862.
 By the 1890s, maintenance had decreased to the point where the 86th Street transverse handled most crosstown traffic because the other transverse roads had been so poorly maintained.
 Both ends of the 79th Street transverse were widened in 1964 to accommodate increased traffic.
 Generally, the transverses were not maintained as frequently as the rest of the park, though being used more frequently than the park proper.

 Scenic drives

 The park has three scenic drives that travel through it vertically.
 They have multiple traffic lights at the intersections with pedestrian paths, although there are some arches and bridges where pedestrian and drive traffic can cross without intersection.
 To discourage park patrons from speeding, the designers incorporated extensive curves in the park drives.
+The drives range from 22 to 42 ft wide, and there are more than 50 traffic signals along these drives.